Xc2333/Hackintosh-Lenovo-chao5000/README.md

 # Hackintosh-Lenovo-chao5000
-This repo is for hackintosh on Lenovo  chao5000
+This repo is for hackintosh on Lenovo chao5000 (default kext folder is for 7200U)

   *****
 ####   Change Log:

+> 2/14/2019

+1.SSDT-TPD0.aml is full support for 7200U and 7500U,just use latest VoodooI2C.kext and satellites kext.

+**Note:** VoodooI2CSynaptics.kext(7200U)、VoodooI2CELAN.kext(7500U)

+2.Update Clover 4876,remove themes folder,just use Clover's inner themes.

 >   2/02/2019

 1.Add NullEthernet.kext for USB Network card.